WordPress/openverse/README.md

 *Mapping the commons towards an open ledger and cc search.*

 ## Description
 This repository contains the methods used to identify over 1.4 billion Creative Commons licensed works.
 The challenge is that these works are dispersed throughout the web and identifying them requires a combination of techniques.
-Two approaches are currently being explored:
+Two approaches are currently explored:
 1. [Web crawl data](#web-crawl-data)
 2. [Application Programming Interfaces (APIs)](#application-programming-interfaces-apis)